mieweb/docs/content/features/document-management/scanning-and-indexing/scanning.md

 ![](./scanning.assets/64310a1a06cad86013289f9a2e373826.png)

 {{% tip %}}
 If a user must index the documents at a later time, after clicking the Upload button, he/she can simply click the **Close** button from the Indexing screen.
 Comments can be added and the priority updated in the Close Batch dialog window, if necessary.
-Once the dialog window is closed, the batch will automatically be saved to the WebScan *New* batch status for indexing later.
+Once the dialog window is closed, the batch will automatically be saved to the WebScan *Pending* batch status for indexing later.

 ![](./scanning.assets/33e037d0581e7997846a194ef9b0087f.png)
 {{% /tip %}}